javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-api/article.md

   ));
 ```

-A bigger example with fetching user information for an array of GitHub users by their names (we could fetch an array of goods by their ids, the logic is identical):
+A bigger example with fetching user information for an array of GitHub users by their names (we could fetch an array of goods by their IDs, the logic is identical):

 ```js run
 let names = ['iliakan', 'remy', 'jeresig'];